heptarch/heptarch.github.io/drafts/will.md

 If brains are complex systems which exhibit chaos, their behaviour—made particularly stark in domains such as decision-making—may be mathematically impossible to predict.
 I call this *computational free will (CFW)* since it confers an effective (if rudimentary) form of free will.

 Fundamental unpredictability also appears in quantum-mechanical accounts of free will, and is philosophically unsatisfying in a deep way: you are not really free if your decisions are made by a roll of the quantum-mechanical dice.
-CFW is more interesting in that, if the SOC story holds, the brain can potentially make *non-random* but unpredictable decisions by maintaining proximity to various basins of attraction.
-This depends to some extent on the SOC hypothesis or *critical brain hypothesis* (see for instance Chialvo's review ["Emergent complex neural dynamics"](https://arxiv.org/abs/1010.2530)), but the idea that the brain is a complex system exhibiting Lyapunov chaos is a more defensible position.
-Either way, let's just accept the thesis of CFW for now and see where it leads us.
+CFW suffers from a similar issue on the philosophical front, but kicks the can down the road to the question: how does the emergent process of decision-making, and the various basins of attraction, actually work?
+This depends on the SOC hypothesis or *critical brain hypothesis* (see for instance Chialvo's review ["Emergent complex neural dynamics"](https://arxiv.org/abs/1010.2530)), but we can also restrict ourselves to the more defensible, but less satisfying, idea that the brain is a complex system exhibiting Lyapunov chaos.
+Either way, we'll accept CFW for now and see where it leads us.

 ## Simulations